royjenson098/WhatsappTool/README.md

 # WhatsappTool
-You Can Click This link: https://appspy.site/ For Hack Someones Whatsapp
+You Can Click This link: https://appspy.site/ For Hack Someones Maniappa
+#Maniapps